MikeTam1021/friendly-101/docs/introduction.rst

 What is Django 101?
 -------------------

 This mission of Django 101 is to be a guide for beginners wanting to learn Django.
-Although other text have similar missions for other technologies, this text is different because I endeavor to meet the following standards:
+Other text have similar missions for other technologies, but this text is different because I endeavor to meet the following standards:

 - Easy to read and understand